ccheung8/RB-Whitaker-CSharp-Tutorial/README.md

 Contained here is code as well as comments that help me learn as I navigate through RB Whitaker's C# tutorial.

+(This is also me setting up and getting comfortable with git on Windows)

 [RB Whitaker's C# Tutorial](http://rbwhitaker.wikidot.com/c-sharp-tutorials)